 - Banks with foreclosed properties are looking for fast sales and so are wholesalers.

-However, the disadvantages of foreclosures are that:
+Disadvantages of foreclosures are that:

-- The market is highly competitive.
+- The market can be highly competitive.

 - Foreclosed homes can be tricky and riskier as compared to traditional real estate houses as the foreclosed proceedings may vary from state to state.